-The set-up of the field experiment has been designed to account for (a) the complex terrain, (b) the expected main regime of wind flow and (c) the existing infrastructure, i.e. the Hohenpeissenberg observatory of the German Meteorological Service (DWD), situated on top of the mountain, later referred to as the "TOP" station.
-All parameters

-- measured at TOP station, being relevant for this paper, are listed in Table 1.
+The set-up of the field experiment was designed to account for (a) the complex terrain, (b) the expected main regime of wind flow and (c) the existing infrastructure, i.e. the Hohenpeissenberg observatory of the German Meteorological Service (DWD), situated on top of the mountain, later referred to as the "TOP" station.
+All parameters measured at TOP station, being relevant for this paper, are listed in Table 1.

 In addition to the TOP station, two field stations were set up.
-At the south-western foot of the mountain, on a managed pasture site (approx. 1.1 km from TOP, see Fig. 1), eddy covariance systems for the measurement of sensible and latent heat fluxes have been set up (BASE#1; see Table 1).
-Measurements of the vertical gradient of meteoro- - 25 logical quantities and the above mentioned species have additionally been performed.
+At the south-western foot of the mountain, on a managed pasture site (approx. 1.1 km from TOP, see Fig. 1), eddy covariance systems for the measurement of sensible and latent heat fluxes were set up (BASE#1, see Table 1).
 The second field station was installed to monitor the state of the ABL with respect to wind velocity, turbulence intensity and thermal stratification.
 This site (BASE#2, see Table 1) was located directly south of the mountain (approx. 1.6 km from TOP, and approx. 1 km southeast of BASE#1), on a plateau between the mountain and the Ammer river (see Fig. 1).
-Two sounding systems were deployed there: (1) a SODAR-RASS

-- system (DSDPA90.64, METEK, with 1.29 GHz RASS extension), providing vertical profiles (20 m resolution) of wind velocity, fluctuation of the vertical wind speed and acoustic temperature, and (2) a tethered balloon system (Vaisala TMT, Boulder), which was used for discontinuously profiling the ABL for air temperature, relative humidity, as well as mixing ratios of CO_2 and O_3 .
-The meteorological sensor package of the tethered - 10 balloon system consisted of a thermistor for air temperature, a polymer based sensor for relative humidity, and a semiconductor technique based transducer for barometric pressure measurements.
-Wind speed (v_h) was measured by a 3-cup anemometer, and wind direction (φ) is determined by vane referring to an electronic compass.
-The CO2 sonde was constructed around the GMP343 sensor (Carbocap, Vaisala), which - 15 uses a single-beam dual-wavelength NDIR technology.
+Two sounding systems were deployed here: (1) a SODAR-RASS system (DSDPA90.64, METEK, with 1.29 GHz RASS extension), providing vertical profiles (20 m resolution) of wind velocity, fluctuation of the vertical wind speed and acoustic temperature, and (2) a tethered balloon system (Vaisala TMT, Boulder, CO, USA), which was used for discontinuous profiling of the ABL for air temperature, relative humidity, as well as mixing ratios of CO2 and O3.
+The meteorological sensor package of the tethered balloon system consisted of a thermistor for air temperature, a polymer based sensor for relative humidity, and a semiconductor technique based transducer for barometric pressure measurements.
+Wind speed $(v_h)$ was measured by a 3-cup anemometer, and wind direction ( $\phi$ ) was determined by a vane referring to an electronic compass.
+The CO2 sonde was constructed around the GMP343 sensor (Carbocap, Vaisala), which uses a singlebeam dual-wavelength NDIR technology.
 Data were stored in a small data logger every 2 s.
-The lightweight O_3 sonde, a development of the University New Hampshire, is based on single beam UV absorption (Talbot et al., 2006).
+The lightweight $O_3$ sonde, a development of the University New Hampshire, is based on single beam UV absorption (Talbot et al., 2006).
 Its data were internally stored to a memory and downloaded after the flight.
 Flights with the tethered balloon were performed only in the evening and morning hours.
-Around noon, tur- - 20 bulence became too strong for undisturbed measurements.
-Furthermore, for security reasons, the flights are generally limited to conditions of wind speeds less than 9 m s-1.
-To avoid swinging payload, trace gas sondes were attached directly below the belly of the blimp-shaped balloon.
-Three meteorological sondes, each measuring wind speed and wind direction, air temperature, relative humidity and barometric pressure, were at- - tached to the tether line with 5 m vertical spacing between each other.
-The uppermost sonde was located approximately 5 m below the belly of the balloon.
-Ground based measurements at BASE#2 site, used for referencing the balloon sensors, were stored as 5 min averages in a data logger.
-Data from the SODAR-RASS and tethered balloon were stored on a notebook and a personal computer, respectively.
+Around noon, turbulence became too strong for safe and undisturbed measurements.
+Furthermore, for security reasons, the flights were generally limited to conditions of wind speeds less than $9 \text{ m s}^{-1}$ .
+The trace gas sondes were attached directly below the belly of the blimp-shaped balloon to avoid swinging payload.
+Three meteorological probes, each measuring wind speed and wind direction, air temperature, relative humidity and barometric pressure, were attached to the tether line with 5 m vertical